plammens/python-introduction/Preliminaries/The print function/Hello, Python here/task.md

 print(<something>)
 ```
 Here `<something>` stands for whatever you want to print.
+This will print whatever `<something>` is to the terminal on its own line.
+Calling `print` again will output text on a new line

 Here's an example of how you would print the text `Hello, world!` to the terminal:
 ```python